Wednesday 4 September 2.15 pm – 3.00 pm

 Founded in 2007, the Inky Awards are Australia’s only teen choice book awards.
 The Inky Awards give young adults across Australia the opportunity to vote for their favourite YA release of the year.
 The awards are divided into two categories: the Gold Inky for Australian fiction and the Silver Inky for international fiction.

 For a behind the scenes look at the Inky Awards, check out our Inky Awards blog, featuring news, reviews and interviews with our judges.
 For additional resources to bring the Inky Awards into your classroom or library, check out our Inky Awards Resource page.

-In December each year, publishers are invited to submit eligible books via an online form on insideadog.com.au.
-This form will be made available when nominations open in December.
-The Centre for Youth Literature staff will ensure that all submissions are eligible (see eligibility guidelines below), and notify publishers if any of their submissions are removed from the entry pool.
+Each year, publishers are invited to submit eligible books via an online form on insideadog.com.au.
+This form will be made available when nominations open between December and February (date to be advised).
+State Library Victoria staff will ensure that all submissions are eligible (see eligibility guidelines below), and notify publishers if any of their submissions are removed from the entry pool.